-I started Learn Robotics just like you’re starting or expanding your STEM program: very little funding, very limited resources, but all these wicked cool ideas.
-Robots, coding, and building prototypes.
-All of these ideas require equipment and money to make happen.
-So with about $200 in total to spend, I set out on finding quality STEM education kits for about $40 each.
-I’m going to reveal my shopping list to you over the course of this article.
+If you’re building out an Elementary STEM program, you’re probably looking for ways to maximize your spending.
+Robots, coding, and building prototypes all require equipment and money to make happen.
+So with about $200 in total to spend, I set out on finding quality STEM kits under $40.
+Over the course of this article, I’m going to reveal my shopping list to you.

 Now if you’d rather have an activity that is more appropriate for older elementary students (ages 10 and up), then you’ll want to check out #2, the OWI Hydraulic Arm Edge Kit.